Reynault/ACL_2019_Zelpop/doc/first_sprint/backlog.md

 - We have different tiles : trap, treasure, wall
 - There is some monsters with basic movement. (no damage, no collision with player)
-- There is a basic interface with sprites.
+- There is a basic interface with sprite.

 ## Conception